akorn/zfsbackup/README.md

 Some examples are provided.

+TODO: support creating several sources.d directories, pertaining to different backup servers, simultaneously.
+Ideally it'd be possible to enumerate backup servers somewhere and then refer to them by some tag or number; zfsbackup-create-source should include the tag of the server in the sources.d directory it creates (or maybe there should be a separate hierarchy, one per tag).
+The backups to the different servers should be scheduled independently.

 ### Backup inventory

 It is desirable for the client to keep logs of which source was backed up